-With its dense forests and majestic valleys that render the most incredible colours in Autumn, Reinhardswald is the quintessence of the Brothers Grimm's world of fairy tales and legends.
-Nothing like a walk through the beautiful ancient oak trees of Reinhardswald woods to invoke the most romantic dreams of princesses, witches and dwarves in your mind.
+With its dense forests and majestic valleys that render the most incredible colors in Autumn, Reinhardswald is the quintessence of the Brothers Grimm’s world of fairy tales and legends.
+Nothing like a walk through the beautiful ancient oak trees of Reinhardswald woods to invoke the most romantic dreams of princesses, witches, and dwarves in your mind.

 The highlight of the Sleeping Beauty route is Sababurg Castle (see photo).
 This 650-year old castle known as Sleeping Beauty Castle is believed to be the home of the princess in the tale by the Brothers Grimm.